-This lovely new garden situated between the House and the Barrow Centre commemorates both the Tudor origins of the estate and the 90th birthday of Queen Elizabeth II.
-It was designed by Lee Stenning in the form of a knot garden with pergolas and seating, and created in September with the help of 16 German Horticultural students.
-Metalwork was provided by Mark Stephens, resident Blacksmith.
-Visitors to the Mount Edgcumbe FaceBook page will have been able to follow its progress through posts and photos: turning a previously ‘lost’ area used as a car park into a suitable setting matching the Earls’ Garden on the other side of the House.
+This lovely garden situated between the House and the Barrow Centre commemorates both the Tudor origins of the estate and the 90th birthday of Queen Elizabeth II.
+It was designed by Lee Stenning in the form of a knot garden with pergolas and seating.
+The garden was created in September 2016 with the help of 16 German Horticultural students.
+Metalwork was commissioned from Mark Stephens, resident Blacksmith.
+This previously ‘lost’ area once used as a car park is in a beautiful setting matching the Earls’ Garden on the other side of the House.
 Alongside the garden, the remains of the original Laundry (lost in the bombing raid of 1941) have been cleared of ivy and overgrown shrubs, and a sandbagged Anderson Shelter has been installed, with an information board.
-The Friends funded this project to the tune of £20,000 and the Committee is delighted with the outcome.
+The Friends funded this project to the tune of £20,000.

 The Metta Catharina Project

 This project focusses on the maritime heritage of Plymouth Sound through the story of the merchant brigantine the Metta Catharina, wrecked close to the Edgcumbe shoreline during a gale in 1786.
 This is a permanent shipwreck exhibition at Mount Edgcumbe.
-Key to the project will be working with volunteers, local schools and other groups to encourage participation and develop learning opportunities.
-As part of a bid for heritage lottery funding Friends have pledged the sum of £8000.
+As part of a bid for heritage lottery funding Friends pledged the sum of £8,000.
 The Metta Catharina Exhibition was opened on 19 June 2013 by Monty Halls, TV Presenter and Marine Biologist, and is situated in three adjoining rooms in the House.

 Children’s Play Area

-The children’s play area beside the lodge and picnic area at the Cremyll Gate is now complete and proving popular with the younger generation.
-This project was joint funded by the Friends and a generous grant from SITA Cornwall Trust and is in the form of an adventure playground rather than the conventional ‘swings and roundabouts’.
+The children’s play area beside the lodge and picnic area at the Cremyll Gate was jointly funded by the Friends and a generous grant from SITA Cornwall Trust.
+The play area is in the form of an adventure playground.
 Proximity to the picnic area and the lodge means that parents can relax and enjoy a drink or snack whilst their children are playing!